Meet Our Team

 Michael Watterson, PsyD

-I completed a Doctorate in Counseling Psychology from Carlow University and have worked in community agencies that provide mental health and substance use treatment.
-I have been a therapist, program supervisor, clinical director, and executive director.
-I have also worked at the federal government, assisting in a national program integrating primary care and behavioral health care.
-I have provided consultations to agencies, training, licensure supervision, and accreditation assistance.
-I also hold wellness retreats to help people practice relaxation and mindfulness.
+With a Doctorate in Counseling Psychology from Carlow University, I have honed my skills and knowledge in mental health and substance use treatment.
+My career has focused on serving in various roles, such as therapist, program supervisor, clinical director, and executive director in community agencies.
+I have also contributed to a national program integrating primary care and behavioral health care in the federal government.
+This extensive experience has equipped me to provide invaluable consultations to agencies and offer training, licensure supervision, and accreditation assistance.
+I organize wellness retreats to help individuals cultivate relaxation and mindfulness practices.

-I obtained the Authority to Practice Interjurisdictional Telepsychology (APIT) offered through PSYPACT.
-The APIT permits telehealth therapy in states that participate in PSYPACT.
-You can review the participating states here: PSYPACT Map.
+I obtained the Authority to Practice Interjurisdictional Telepsychology (APIT) through PSYPACT.
+This authorization allows me to provide telehealth therapy in multiple states participating in PSYPACT, ensuring that I can reach and support clients across a wide geographical area.
+For your convenience, you can review the participating states here: PSYPACT Map.
 You can also verify my approval status here: Verify PSYPACT.

 Mindyanne Berman, PhD